How to setup Content Delivery API with Entra ID (formerly Azure AD) and OpenIDConnect

 });

-Note: in case you want to use ScopeValidation, you first need to have the proper scope from Azure and set DisableScopeValidation = false
+Note: In case you want to use ScopeValidation, you first need to have the proper scope from Azure and set DisableScopeValidation = false

 Then you have to match the .AddJwtBearer() with the claim that you get from the Token (id_token or access_token). and add options.MapInboundClaims = false; into it